top of page

 This is especially true for:

-• trauma that was never recognised as trauma
+• Trauma that was never recognized as trauma

 Historical Stress Leaves a Metabolic Footprint